-- a) Determine the necessary competence for personnel performing the training - b) Provide training or take other actions to satisfy these needs - c) Evaluate the effectiveness of the actions taken - d) Ensure that its personnel are aware of the relevance and importance of their activities and how they contribute to the achievement of the quality of the course
+- 1. Determine the necessary competence for personnel performing the training - 2.
+Provide training or take other actions to satisfy these needs - 3.
+Evaluate the effectiveness of the actions taken - 4.
+Ensure that its personnel are aware of the relevance and importance of their activities and how they contribute to the achievement of the quality of the course